hgoldfish/qtnetworkng/docs/references.rst

     Acquire the lock.
 If the lock is acquired by other coroutine, and the paremter ``blocking`` is true, block current coroutine until the lock is released by other coroutine.
 Otherwise this function returns immediately.

-    Returns whether the lock is acquired.
+    Return whether the lock is acquired.

 .. method:: void release()